input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-purple/3_Alonzo-purple-exercise-3.md

       …
 ```

 The collateral is used to pay for a transaction that fails to execute.
-The `transaction build` command checks that a script is valid, so you should never normally lose your collateral.
+The `transaction build` command checks that the script validation succeeds, so collateral is safe if the transaction is submitted.

 4. Sign the transaction as usual, using the secret key for `wallet.addr`